develtechmon/ESP32_S3_ELRS_Integration/README.md

 * `ESP32_ELRS_Library_Read`  - This code contain the `ELRS_CRSF.h` library and `main code` to print all the channels and how to use this library
 * `ESP32_ELRS_Library_Static_Display_Read` - This code contain the `ELRS_CRSF.h` library and `main code` which is customize based on `flight controller code`.
 The code will print a `static display` that show all the information
+* `ESP32_ELRS_Combine_Read` - This code contain whole combination of library calling and main code altogether.
+It's no modularize code.